The business model of Reddit

 The bottom line is that Reddit is not eager to focus solely on the monetization of its users.
 The main focus lies on creating an environment where absolutely any internet user can discuss almost anything.
 By going against the trend of massive data exploitation and still growing so rapidly shows us that one way to achieve exponential impact is by focusing on making the customer, not their data, the biggest asset.
 A satisfied customer is the best form of advertising.

-This case is part of the research for our upcoming book Business Model Shifts.
+This case is part of the research for our new book Business Model Shifts.

 Keep up to date on what our clients have to tell, new tools, training and cool content.